Posted by Daisy Willows

 About Daisy Willows'Words are my everything' - Jon Wayne .
 A writer of poetry, stories, stage scripts, fiction, border line poetry & freestyle works, Music reviews, Guest Features/interview & shout outs.
 She is also passionate about raising anti-stigma & awareness for Mental Health.
 A trained co-facilitator in Wellness Recovery Action plan by Mary Ellen Copeland Natasha goes by many moniker names-Daisy Willows, bahtuhkid, GOAT2Bdazee.
 She has had a colourful life.
 Travelled.
 Natasha co-owns a second-hand clothing & accessories business -La Bella Bijoux Ltd Natasha was born in South Africa & is a French national.
 She currently resides in the UK Natasha Bodley holds a postgraduate in the Humanities.
 A BA in Myth in the Greek and Roman worlds & Advanced creative writing.
 She also holds a Foundation degree in Acting performance.
 She is currently working on her first novel (semi-autobiographical creative non-fiction).
 She has published one short story on Amazon called 'Number one' Connect with Natasha Collaborate with Natasha & feel free to Communicate her too.
 Light, Peace & Love!

-Posted on 2020-04-17, in MY BRAIN -MY THOUGHTS and tagged assisted dying law, Emotions, Euthanasia, Human rights, Life, society, suicide awareness, THIS IS LIFE, Thoughts.
+Posted on 2020-04-17, in MY BRAIN -MY THOUGHTS and tagged assisted dying law, Emotions, Euthanasia, Human rights, Life, MY WORLD, society, suicide awareness, Thoughts.
 Bookmark the permalink.
 4 Comments.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.